 As women age, their bodies change and they sometimes they encounter situations that require special attention.
 Your physician may recommend a gynecological procedure or surgery to further evaulate or treat a GYN condition.
 The gynecologic surgery program at Texas Health Resources Center for Diagnostics & Surgery has been recognized by several leading organizations, including Healthgrades, for outstanding quality, outcomes and patient satisfaction.
 Minimally invasive surgery has been used to treat many kinds of gynecologic conditions.

 Patients undergoing minimally invasive surgery often experience faster recovery and shorter hospitalization than with traditional open surgery.
 Many gynecologic surgeries can also be performed as robot-assisted, using the da Vinci® Surgical System.

 Common gynecologic surgical procedures performed at Texas Health Center for Diagnostics & Surgery include:

 Myomectomy is a surgical procedure to remove symptom-causing fibroids (such as heavy menstrual bleeding) in the uterus.
 The procedure may be performed via open surgery (traditional surgery – surgical instruments are inserted through a large incision), laparoscopic surgery (surgical instruments are inserted through a smaller incision with a laparoscope) or robot-assisted (da Vinci Surgical System – surgeon operates with the assistance of a 3D high-definition vision system where smaller incisions are made).

 This procedure destroys the endomentrium – the lining of the uterus.
 This procedure is done when heavy menstrual flow occurs.
-Your physician will insert a tool through the cervix to apply heat or cold to destroy the endomentrium.
+Your physician will insert a device through the cervix to apply heat to destroy the endomentrium.

 Pelvic Organ Prolapse